ahmedmadian/MovieApp/README.md

 # Movie App

-This repository contains project for Movie App for iOS.
+This repository contains a demo for sample Search iOS App, An Application designed based on Use Cases with help of **VIPER** architecture and consumes data from [TMDB](https://www.themoviedb.org/) API.

 ## Getting Started